History

 June 28, 1804

-The expedition remains another day at the mouth of the Kansas where Lewis determines its latitude.
-Lewis describes the river and Clark describes the Kansa People.
+The expedition remains another day at the mouth of the Kansas River where Lewis determines its latitude.
+He also writes about the river, while Clark describes the Kansa People.

 Notes